Skip to main content

 Voters approved a state excise tax on nicotine products with the passage of Proposition EE in 2020.1 The tax applies to any product that contains nicotine derived from tobacco or created synthetically that is intended for human consumption, such as electronic cigarettes and other types of vaping products, at the time when they are manufactured, brought into the state, or shipped to retailers.
 The tax does not apply to cigarettes and tobacco products subject to Colorado’s cigarette or tobacco products tax or smoking cessation products approved by the federal Food and Drug Administration such as nicotine patches, gum, lozenges, and inhalers used for smoking cessation.

 The tax is based on the invoice price of nicotine products sold from a manufacturer or supplier, including out-of-state retailers selling cigarettes online, to a distributor, prior to discounts or other price reductions.
-The nicotine tax is 30 percent in 2021, and increases incrementally, to 62 percent, until 2027 when it is fully phased in.
-The revenue from the nicotine tax is exempt from TABOR limitations on state revenue and spending.
+The revenue from the nicotine tax is exempt from TABOR limitations on state revenue and spending as a voter approved revenue change.

 The Department of Revenue is responsible for administering the tax.
 Nicotine product distributors must file a quarterly nicotine products tax return by the twentieth day of the first month of the quarter following collections.
 Nicotine product distributors are entitled to retain 1.1 percent of the taxes they collect to cover expenses related to tax collection.